leechangheelee/The-Web-Developer-Bootcamp-2021/README.md

        * let stuff = [true, 68, 'cat', null]; // A mixed array
      * ARRAYS ARE INDEXED
        * Each element has a corresponding index (counting starts at 0)
+     * ARRAY METHODS
+       * Push - add to end
+       * Pop - remove from end